 Well that book by Schreiner.
 Faith Alone, The Doctrine of Justification by Thomas Schreiner (Zondervan, 2015).
 Part of “The 5 Solas Series.”
 I am actually only about 70% through this book so perhaps I should not review it yet.
 This is not by the academic arm of Zondervan, but it sure seems to be academic to me!
 This is a comprehensive book on the doctrine of justification.
 The book has 3 parts.
 The first is historical and explains the views of key historical church leaders or theologians on justification – in the early church, and then later people such as Martin Luther, John Calvin, Jonathon Edwards, John Wesley.
 The Council of Trent is discussed.
 The second part of the book (I’m still in this part) carefully interacts with the Scripture, and the various words, concepts, and interpretive issues that must be understood as one considers justification.
 The final part of the book (not there yet) addresses contemporary challenges to the doctrine of justification – such as the New Perspective on Paul.
 So far, I appreciate this book – particularly because I have recently had the desire to delve into the great doctrine of justification.
 While readable, it definitely qualifies as academic to me, and thus I would only recommend it to other academic or detail minded people.

 The Justification Reader by Thomas Oden ( Wm.
 B. Eerdmans, 2002).
 This is a “reader” – meaning you read many excerpts from the writing of others – which in this case is primarily the writings of early church Fathers (the first 500 years of the church) but the Reformers as well.
 Oden, of course, interacts with the excerpts.
 Justification was not expounded upon in detail in the early church, primarily because there was no need to do so.
 (Other Christological and Trinitarian controversies were pressing.)
 However, that does not mean the doctrine of justification was not addressed.
 Apparently there is a perspective that after the apostle Paul’s emphasis on justification in the New Testament, the great doctrine fell silent or disappeared until is was re-discovered in the Reformation.
-Oden’s argument or point in this book is to demonstrate that the doctrine was indeed held and believed in the opening 500 years of the church.
+Oden’s argument or point in this book is to demonstrate that the doctrine was indeed held in the opening 500 years of the church.
 Partly he is trying to address a problem with Protestant pride – and partly to create unity among the 3 branches of Christendom.
 All branches can look to the early church, and not be fixated on 16th century polemics.
 Oden states his thesis is as follows: “I am contrasting the unity of the first five centuries on justification teaching with the disunity of the last five centuries on justification teaching.”
 You might think this book sounds dull, but I appreciated many straight-forward statements on justification and our salvation.
 I’ll close this post with a sampling:

 - On why the doctrine of justification is a blessing: “Your life is not trapped in the deceit that comes from defensive self-justification.”